Chaitalykundu/Web-Development/06-Angular/Theory/02-Component/02-Folder-Structure.md

 ## Directives

-Special markers in the DOM that tell angular to modify the DOM in some ways
+Special markers in the DOM those tell angular to modify the DOM in some ways

-There are two types of directives.
+There are **two** types of directives.

 1. **Structural Directives** : Change the DOM layout by adding or removing elements (e.g. `*ngif`, `*ngfor`)